-- Hard links are stored in the directory data blocks and point to the linked file's inode.
+- Hard links are stored in the directory data blocks and point to the linked file's inode, i.e. a hard link is not a separate file, it is simply the tupel (name: inode number) as an entry in a directory's data black.
 In this sense, a hard link is a "normal" link.
 Each file has at least one hard link. - A soft link is a file that has its own inode.
 Its data block stores a path which has to be resolved to get to the linked file.
 Thus, two paths have to be resolved when accessing a soft link.